Choose between New and Old Tutorials

 - You can take practice tests at each level of difficulty, with detailed feedback on questions missed.

 - Certification Test item inventories have been updated.

 - Tests for master's and doctoral students are now fixed-length with 10 questions each (in the same format as those for undergraduates and advanced high school students).

-- Certificates earned for passing a test can later be retrieved, validated, and e-mailed by students and their instructors (now for both primary and advanced levels from one location, but with respective differences in wording on Certificates).
+- Certificates earned for passing a test in 2016 or later can be retrieved, validated, and e-mailed by students and their instructors (now for both primary and advanced levels from one location, but with respective differences in wording on Certificates).

-- The layout is easier to use on devices with smaller displays (smartphones and tablets).
+- The web page layout is easier to use on devices with smaller displays (smartphones and tablets).

 - You can evaluate this new tutorial by taking a brief survey (optional).
 This will help us learn what to further improve.

 Short answer: We think the old tutorial is still pretty good, since millions of students have used it and passed an older version of the test between 2002 and 2015.
 However, the old tutorial lacks sufficient detail, examples, and practice on recognizing more complex and subtle kinds of plagiarism.